01 of 08

 You can buy shelves ready-made or you can make your own.
 There are several options.

 - Solid wood is the strongest choice, and the one that works best if loading books on brackets and standards spaced 32 inches apart.
 Shelving that spans 24 inches can be safely made from wood, plywood, melamine, and medium-density fiberboard (MDF).

 - Wire shelves are available in light- to heavy-duty options.

 - The least expensive shelving option is to buy large 4 x 8-foot sheets of 3/4-inch plywood or MDF and cut your own shelves to size.
 Often you can have the sheets cut to size (or at least to a size that you can haul home) at the lumberyard or home improvement center.

 Pre-cut melamine (that glossy white plastic surface so common in kitchen cabinets) does not require any additional finish.
 The other materials should be painted or, in the case of solid wood and plywood, sealed with a clear wood finish.Continue to 8 of 8 below.

 08 of 08

 Enclose the Shelf Ends

-You need to make sure that books and other items don’t fall off the shelf ends.
-One tried and true method is simply to stack books on their sides at the ends.
-I prefer to use the special bookend brackets that slip neatly into the slots in the standards.
+To ensure that books and other items don’t fall off the shelf ends, simply to stack books on their sides at the ends of the shelves.
+Another method is to use the special bookend brackets that slip neatly into the slots in the standards.

-To use these bookends on the top shelf requires that the shelf is set at least 6 inches below the top of the standards.
 Bookends are available in several sizes.
-You may have the best luck shopping for them online.
+To use bookends on the top shelf, the shelf must be set at least 6 inches below the top of the standards.